2i2c-org/2i2c-org.github.io/content/blog/2024/project-pythia-cookoff/index.md

 ## What did 2i2c do?

-Jenny, James and Angus from the 2i2c team participated in the annual [Project Pythia Cook-off 2024](https://projectpythia.org/pythia-cookoff-2024/), a hackathon where cookbook authors and collaborators can spend dedicated time on creating and maintaining their content using [Jupyter Book](https://jupyterbook.org/en/stable/intro.html) and publishing their cookbooks with GitHub actions.
+Jenny, James and Angus from the 2i2c team participated in the annual [Project Pythia Cook-off 2024](https://projectpythia.org/pythia-cookoff-2024/), a hackathon where cookbook authors and collaborators can spend dedicated time on creating and maintaining their content using [Jupyter Book](https://jupyterbook.org/en/stable/intro.html) and deploying their cookbooks with GitHub actions.

 2i2c teamed up with the infrastructure breakout group during the hackathon, led by Katelyn FitzGerald (UCAR) and Kevin Tyle (University at Albany), and members of the [Curvenote](https://curvenote.com/) team also joined the group.